Petromin Corporation: Petrolube

 Petrolube has a 43% market share in Saudi Arabia and exports Petromin Oils to over 40 countries.
 They produce more than 150 industrial and automotive lubricants and other associated products.
 The main product categories include gasoline, diesel engine oils, gear and transmission oil, greases, industrial, marine, and specialty products.

 Petrolube currently operates three main plants.
 The Jeddah Lube oil blending and Grease plant is now one of the largest manufacturer and distributor of lubricants in the Middle East, and Petromin Corporation is the largest maker of lubricants in Saudi Arabia, with a present production capacity of 250,000 MT annually.
 It was originally erected in 1968, with a blending capacity of 70,000 MT and upgraded in 2011 to its current capacity.
 The facilities encompass the Jubail lubricants and grease manufacturing plant, which was built in 1985, with a production capacity of 6,000 MT of grease.

 Petrolube's latest oil blending plant was commissioned in 2007 and is based in Dubai, UAE.
 Petrolube also owns the Riyadh Blending Plan, which was commissioned in 1981, and has a production capacity of around 75,000 MT per year.
 The plant works in cooperation with the drum manufacturing company Greif, Inc., allowing a direct filling of Petromins products.

 National MOTOR Company

 National Motor Company are authorized dealers of Nissan vehicles, Stellantis brands (Abarth, Alfa Romeo, Chrysler, Fiat, Dodge, Jeep, Mopar and RAM) and Foton commercial vehicles in Saudi Arabia.

 Petromin entered a partnership with Nissan in 2016, becoming the official authorized distribution dealer in Saudi Arabia.
 The first showroom was opened in Riyadh on 16 October 2016.
 In 2019, Petromin and Nissan extended the partnership.

-In 2021, Petromin started the distribution of vehicles from 8 distinct Stellantis brands through a partnership with Stellantis Middle East.
+In 2021, National Motor Company started the distribution of vehicles from 8 distinct Stellantis brands through a partnership with Stellantis Middle East.
 Subsequently, they inaugurated a mega-facility designed to encompass sales, servicing, and provision of spare parts (3S).

+In 2025, National Motor Company signed a distribution agreement with BAIC group.